Soro82/book-horse-riding-lesson/README.md

 ### Fixed Bugs
 * The validation to check if a booking time exists for a user was preventing other users from making a booking at the same time.
 I added a check to see if the time was booked for the user making the request.

+### Unfixed Bugs
+* If a user wants to change a horse when updating a booking they have to delete the booking.
+Otherwise they can make multiple bookings for the same time.

 ## References

 ### Credits